amolkharche13/stackstate-docs/setup/security/authentication/troubleshooting.md

 # Troubleshooting authentication and authorization

 When authentication or authorization fails it usually is due to a mismatch in the configuration of the provider and SUSE Observability.
-To make troubelshooting easier it is possible to enable debug logging on SUSE Observability for authentication and authorization specifically.
+To make troubleshooting easier it is possible to enable debug logging on SUSE Observability for authentication and authorization specifically.

 {% hint style="warning" %}
 Disable the debug logging again as soon as your are done with troubleshooting, because it is very likely debug logging contains secrets and/or personal information.